 For years, Exodus was one of the top-used add-ons by Kodi die-hards.
 Originally created by famed Kodi developer TVAddons, Exodus was a platform in which you could watch your favorite movies, TV shows, and more from within Kodi.
-Although undoubtedly a piracy application, TVAddons and Exodus was beloved around the world for their ease of access and the incredible flexibility of the platform.
+Although undoubtedly a piracy application, TVAddons and Exodus were beloved around the world for their ease of access and the incredible flexibility of the platform.
 That said, not everyone was a fan of TVAddons.
 The actual development team working on the Kodi platform disavowed Exodus, in addition to other programs and platforms, and its development team as an app solely made for piracy.
-Still, the app remained used by millions of people around the world, until finally, in June of 2017, TVAddons, the Fusion repo, and Exodus were all shut down and disabled.
+Still, the app continued to be used by millions of people around the world, until finally, in June of 2017, TVAddons, the Fusion repo, and Exodus were all shut down and disabled.

 So, if you were a recent Exodus user but you’ve been seeing issues and error messages alerting you that there’s “No Stream Available,” it’s because Exodus is effectively dead.
-While there used to be a dozen or more ways to bring Exodus back, unfortunately, this summer seemed to be the last we’ll see of the Exodus team.
+While there used to be a dozen or more ways to bring Exodus back, unfortunately this summer seemed to be the last we’ll see of the Exodus team.
 Even when TVAddons and Fusion came back at the end of July, the developer seemed to be taking the platform in a new direction, ignoring the past of Exodus and leaving the program behind to bite the dust.
-For a while, it seemed like Kodi fans were without hope, though as we’ve seen before with dead platforms like Phoenix, something always rises from the ashes before it
+For a while, it seemed like Kodi fans were without hope, though as we’ve seen before with dead platforms like Phoenix, something always rises from the ashes left behind.